Top 10 Signs That Your Online Marketing Has Hit the Wall

 * * * * *

-The inspiration came during the Small Business Marketing Unleashed Conference recently.
+The inspiration for the above came during the Small Business Marketing Unleashed Conference recently.
 Wayne Small, who came all the way to Ohio from Australia, brought a terriffic icebreaker: an inflatable kangaroo, named Ken Garoux (pronounced ga-roo).
 At the opening night’s networking event, people started pasting their business cards on inflatable Ken.
 Before you knew it, Ken had a Facebook page and was “friending” everyone.

 Let me know what you think.
 If you have any funnier snippets, please leave them in a comment below.
 Or point us to your own Top Ten.